-Born in 1897 in Antwerp, Belgium, Anton Brees gained an early appreciation of the carillon from his father, Gustaf, organist and carillonneur of the Antwerp Catherdral.
+Born in 1897 in Antwerp, Belgium, Anton Brees gained an early appreciation of the carillon from his father, Gustaav, organist, and carillonneur of the Antwerp Cathedral.
 Anton studied carillon under his father for a number of years before attending the Royal Flemish Conservatory in Antwerp, eventually graduating with distinction.
-His first professional position was as an organist at the town hall in Antwerp, but word of his carillon virtuosity soon spread.
-After serving two years in the Belgium military, Anton travelled to England in 1923 where he became the carillonneur at Queen’s Park, Loughborough.
+His first professional position was as an organist at the town hall in Antwerp, but the word of his carillon virtuosity soon spread.
+After serving two years in the Belgium military, Anton traveled to England in 1923 where he became the carillonneur at Queen’s Park, Loughborough.
 During this time, Anton also developed an association with the John Taylor Company, bell foundry, that lasted long into his career.
 This association may have contributed to the fact that Anton dedicated every Taylor carillon built in the United States between 1928 and 1963.

 Two CD recordings by Myhre are available at the Tower and Garden Gift Shop, “A Carillon Recital at the Bok Singing Tower” and “Christmas Carillon from Bok Tower Gardens.”

 William De Turk resigned in October 2011 after 7 years as the Gardens’ carillonneur.
 He was an assistant carillonneur and librarian from 1993 – 2004 before being promoted to carillonneur.
 A native of the Philadelphia area, he received a bachelor of music degree cum honore from Heidelberg College in Tiffin, Ohio, and master of music degree in organ performance from the University of Michigan, where he studied the carillon with Percival Price, university carillonneur and noted campanologist.
 In 1974, he was invited to become the first carillon scholar at the Bok Singing Tower and worked for one year with Milford Myhre.